-To achieve these goals, the Hungarian Helicon Society promotes Hungarian education in the Greater Toronto Area, and organizes many cultural and social events, such as lectures, exhibitions, concerts, and our annual gala ball.
+To achieve these goals, HHS promotes Hungarian education and organizes many cultural and social events, such as lectures, exhibitions, concerts, and the annual Helicon gala ball.